Tbergius/hangman/README.md

 - Writing by hand, instead of copying, can result in code not working.
 Such a using display_word instead of display_words
 ![Typo image](https://github.com/Tbergius/hangman/blob/main/assets/typo_words.png)

+### 8.1 Test cases

+### 8.2 Code Validation
+The code was checked via the online PEP8 checker from Code Institude.
+During the test a heap of inconsitansies such as no double line breaks, and user text that extends the broder of the terminal was found, and adjusted.
+Also ran it through ExtendsClass Python syntax checker for syntax errors, this came back all good.

 - PEP8 Python Validator Results
 ![PEP8 Python Validator results](https://github.com/Tbergius/hangman/blob/main/assets/ci_pep.png)

-2. ExtendsClass Python syntax checker
+- ExtendsClass Python syntax checker
 ![ExtendsClass Python syntax checker results](https://github.com/Tbergius/hangman/blob/main/assets/extendsclass.png)

-### 5. Deployment
+### 9. Deployment
 For the coding in Gitpod, and hosting on Heroku
 ### To load the project in Gitpod, please follow these steps: